artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 Should they not exist at the asset level where concatenation won't matter?
 In Part 2 we'll see why it does matter, because of all the weird, wonderful and confusing things that happen when you give _"hidden inputs that reconnect themselves when needed”_ to your compositing team.

-Before moving on, let us take another look at that beautifully organised spiral of Stamps ...
+Before moving on, let us take another look at that beautifully organized spiral of Stamps ...

 ![Screenshot revealing hidden inputs](/wiki/assets/Screenshot_SpiralProfiler_HiddenTreasures.gif)